5argon/arkham-starter/documentations/site-features.md

 Usage of Parallel Investigator is more obvious in the listing graphics, along with the choice of front and/or back, and whether to use Advanced cards or not.

 In ArkhamDB, investigator's signature card are automatically included and cannot be removed even if you intended the deck to work with Advanced version of that card.
 It can be added but would appear along with the original one (in the main deck or side deck) and maybe confusing to beginners.
 Here, the UI will try to explain better that Advanced version is preferred in this deck.

-## Transformed card pool

-Card list will be transformed to be based on repackaged format.
-The site act as if old release format never existed.

-For example, there is no "The Miskatonic Museum" pack anymore but rather "Dunwich Legacy Investigator Expansion".
-It also transforms all Core Set card IDs from ArkhamDB to Revised Core Set equivalent.
-The expanded cards of Revised Core Set is also preferred. e.g. Including Charisma from either then Dunwich cycle or Revised Core Set in ArkhamDB are all forwarded to Revised Core Set.

 ## URL includes author's username